petersieg/retro-basic/README.md

 basic_lion.dmg = DMG Image with basic application, ready to run/install(copy) to applications folder.

-This basic_lion.dmg should also run up to Mac OSX Big Sur.
+This basic_lion.dmg should run from Mac OSX Lion up to Mac OSX Big Sur.